 Senior designer Amanda Ramirez affixes a label below a vitrine holding bronze statuettes in the Getty Villa’s Etruscan gallery.

+As an exhibition designer, I have the privilege of working closely with objects, to learn by looking at them from all angles, in just the right light.
 Seeing them from different viewpoints often reveals why they are so special—whether it’s clues from the artist’s hand, marks of wear from its ancient function, or a smile-coaxing beauty.
 My challenge and goal is to extend this privilege to museum visitors.

 When approaching the redesign of the galleries and reinstallation of the antiquities collection at the Getty Villa, the design team focused on supporting connoisseurship—the skill set of close looking and visual discernment—in the galleries.
 Enabling meaningful encounters with the objects requires presenting each artwork at its best.
 More importantly, we wanted to offer visitors opportunities to make their own discoveries—to see for themselves what artworks stand out for their formal mastery or exquisite craftsmanship.